-If solid fuel burning appliances and fire places are installed within existing buildings, they must not be used.
+Solid fuel burning appliances and fire places may be installed within existing buildings but must not be used.
 The Department or agency is not precluded from purchasing an existing building that has such an appliance or fire place installed.
-However, they must not be used.

-This clause has been included as many buildings proposed to be used as a supported community-based house will have been constructed as a Class 1a building, and will become a Class 3 building when this Guideline is applied.
+This clause has been included because many buildings, which are proposed to be used as a community-based houses, were constructed as Class 1a buildings and will become Class 3 buildings when this Guideline is applied.
 A new Occupancy Permit will still be required to be issued by an accredited building surveyor and there is a requirement to comply with the Building Regulations.